EnriquePinto/PythonChess/README.md

 Pieces positions are a number between 0 and 63 counting from square a8, left to right, downwards, finishing on square h1 Pieces colors are represented by a bynary digit: 0=white, 1=black

-Each piece move output is a tuple: (target square, type of move, is check?)
+Moves are understood on 2 "scopes": piece level and board level.
+Piece level moves are a tuple of the form (target square, type of move); while board level moves are also tuples, but of the form (piece object instance, piece level move).
+A board level move may even be further nested in a tuple which states if the move is a check or not in the following form: (board level move, is check?).

 ## Move types: